Starship Super Heavy Environmental report reveals new details about SpaceX's latest rocket

 Orbital Launches

-The Draft PEA states that SpaceX is currently targeting around five Starship Super Heavy launches annually, but this could change as the program evolves and the launch manifest expands.
+The Draft PEA states that SpaceX is currently targeting up to five Starship Super Heavy launches annually, but this could change as the program evolves and the launch manifest expands.
+SpaceX would have to get approval to fly more than 5 orbital launches a year should they need to.
 While there is a lot that can go wrong during a flight, SpaceX and the FAA view a fire on the launchpad being the most likely anomaly.

 Recovery